Horndon–on–the–Hill C. Of E. Primary School

 The children will be learning about toys, examining how they have changed over time.

-The children will be covering the units: Hey You and Little Angel Gets Her Wings, which teach children the interrelated dimensions of music (pulse, rhythm, pitch etc.), singing and allows them to play instruments.
+The children will be covering the units: Hey You, Rhythm in the Way We Walk and The Banana Rap, which teaches the interrelated dimensions of music (pulse, rhythm, pitch etc.), singing and allows the children to play instruments.

 We shall be covering the units: New Beginnings and Getting on and Falling out.